bbaassssiiee/lunchbox/README.txt

-Ansible lunchbox is a short training.
+# Ansible lunchbox is a short training.

-This is an example of an Ansible directory tree using best practices.
+# This is an example of an Ansible directory tree using best practices.

-To launch the site in virtualbox
+# To launch the site in virtualbox
     vagrant up

-The vault password is 'password'.
+echo "The vault password is 'password'."

-To run the provisioner
+# To run the provisioner
     ansible-playbook --ask-vault-pass site.yml